jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

 - Picture => currently is not supported, fields will be ignored
 - Barcode => currently is not supported, fields will be ignored

-.. note:: All imported fields except Choice inherit theirs optional/required attribute status from original PDF file.
+.. note:: All imported fields inherit optional/required attribute status from the original PDF.